AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 ## Overview

-The header is a component on the top of the timeline, representing its [Scale](Scale) and defined as an instance of the {api:anychart.core.gantt.TimeLineHeader}anychart.core.gantt.TimeLineHeader{api} class.
+The header is a component on the top of the timeline, representing its [scale](Scale) and defined as an instance of the {api:anychart.core.gantt.TimeLineHeader}anychart.core.gantt.TimeLineHeader{api} class.

 You can configure either [all levels](#all_levels) of the header at once or an individual [level](#level).
 The available settings include the [appearance](#appearance), [text format](#text_format), and [height](#height).